 The Sheriff’s Chief Deputy is Captain Jeff Lewis.
 Chief Deputy Lewis holds a Senior level certification from the Arkansas Commission on Law Enforcement Standards and Training.
 He is a certified law enforcement instructor, a standardized field sobriety (SFST) instructor, and a certified field training officer.
 In addition, Chief Deputy Lewis holds many certifications in specialized areas such as a Level 2 ACIC/NCIC operations, senior BAC breathalyzer operator, and APCO certified telecommunicator.
-He has thousands of hours of experience spanning 24 years of service.
+He has thousands of hours of experience spanning 32 years of service.
+He has been with the Sheriff's Office for the past fifteen (16) years, and was with the Mountain Home Police Department prior to that.

 The Chief Deputy works directly under the Sheriff and oversees the daily overall operations of the Sheriff’s Office, which comprises the Administration Division, Patrol Division, Criminal Investigation Division, Detention Center Division, and Support Services Division.
 The duties and responsibilities of the Chief Deputy are many and varied.
 One of the biggest responsibilities of the Chief Deputy is coordinating the activities of the various sections of the Sheriff’s Office.
 This task is very important because it assures that all work and projects are performed by Sheriff’s Office personnel in a manner that will serve to meet the mission statement, goals and objectives established by the Sheriff.